Sport in Bangladesh: Golf

 Golf has recently seen an increase in its popularity in Bangladesh.
 The sport was not much notable until Siddikur Rahman became the first Bangladeshi golfer to win an Asian Tour event at the Brunei Open in 2010.
-Subsequently, the sport began to get enough media coverage in Bangladesh and also succeeded to acquire sponsors to ensure its financial sufficiency.
+Subsequently, the sport began to get enough media coverage in Bangladesh and also succeeded in acquiring sponsors to ensure its financial sufficiency.

 Handball

 The Bangladesh Handball Federation developed this sport in the country which has been a member of International Handball Federation since 1986.
 Both men's and women's teams from Bangladesh represent the nation in various international events most notably the South Asian Games.
-In addition, BHF, in assistance with the ministry of education, holds annual inter-school championships for both boys and girls throughout the country.
+In addition, BHF, with assistance from the Ministry of Education, holds annual inter-school championships for both boys and girls throughout the country.

 Volleyball

-Volleyball is very popular in Bangladesh and practiced throughout the country but still struggles to have pleasant performance at the international arena.
+Volleyball is very popular in Bangladesh and practiced throughout the country but still struggles to have pleasant performances in the international arena.
 The Bangladesh Volleyball Federation was formed in 1972 and got its affiliation from Fédération Internationale de Volleyball and Asian Volleyball Confederation in 1976.
-So far Bangladesh participated twice in the Asian Games, twice in the Asian Youth Volleyball Championship and thrice in the Asian Men's Volleyball Championship.
-Bangladesh Volleyball Team achieved Runners-up Trophy of International Volleyball Championships held in Pakistan from 28 to 30 January 2009.
+So far, Bangladesh has participated twice in the Asian Games, twice in the Asian Youth Volleyball Championship, and thrice in the Asian Men's Volleyball Championship.
+Bangladesh Volleyball Team achieved the Runners-up Trophy of the International Volleyball Championships held in Pakistan from 28 to 30 January 2009.
 There are also annual inter-school and national championships for the sport.